 What is the "true cost" - both direct and indirect - of mental illness in the United States?
 How is Covid-19 impacting mental health issues and access?
 What are government and business leaders doing to address mental illness?
 What are the potential investment implications of these developments?
 The individual and societal costs from mental illness are significant, and less than half of those afflicted receive treatment due to a multitude of barriers to access.
 Employers have incentive to address mental health issues to improve productivity and broader measures of health.
-Leading companies take a proactive, multifaceted approach.
-Sections 4, 5, and 6 of the paper include discussions of companies to serve as educational examples of how businesses can participate in a variety of ways to advance better mental healthcare.
+Leading companies take a proactive, multi-faceted approach.
 Policy responses to the Covid-19 pandemic have improved access to mental healthcare in some ways, and there are encouraging advances in treatment, including telemedicine and pharmacology.
 Although it is too soon to draw lasting conclusions, several trends have emerged during the Covid-19 pandemic - some worrisome, some promising.
 We seek to explore these developments in the following discussion.